ronaldoussoren/pyobjc/pyobjc-framework-Quartz/Examples/ImageKit/ImageBrowser/ReadMe.txt

     * the id returned by ``imageUID`` MUST be different for each item displayed in the image-view.
-Moreover, the image browser build it's own internal cache according to this UID. the ``imageUID`` can be for exemple the absolute path of an image existing on the filesystem or another UID based on your own data structures.
+Moreover, the image browser build it's own internal cache according to this UID. the ``imageUID`` can be for example the absolute path of an image existing on the filesystem or another UID based on your own data structures.

     * ``imageRepresentationType`` return one of the following string constant